ReneOlsthoorn/Ground/README.md

 retrieves the value pointed to by eventType and compares it with SDL_QUIT.
 In smoothscroller.g, you see a lot of examples of mixing ground and assembly.

+### Some remarks
+At this moment, you can only declare a Class instance at the root level.

 ### GroundSideLibrary
 There is a lot of C code in the world.
 C is practically the base of all major operating systems like Unix, Windows, Linux, BSD and macOS.
 A lot of C libraries do an excellent job.
 For instance the unpacking of a .PNG file can be